Optimal subgraph structures in scale-free configuration models: Main results

-We now have to solve the two above optimization problems, to find the largest contributor to the number of motifs and graphlets.
-We first show that indeed the optimization problems in~\eqref{eq:maxeqsub} and~\eqref{eq:maxeqind} find the typical degrees of vertices for any motif and any graphlet, and we show what the relation is between the optimization problems and the scaling of the number of motifs and graphlets.
-We then present sharp asymptotics for a special class of subgraphs, where the optimal contribution to~\eqref{eq:maxeqsub} or~\eqref{eq:maxeqind} comes from $S_3=V_H$, hence motifs and graphlets where all typical vertices have degrees proportional to $\sqrt{n}$.
+Our main result shows that indeed the optimization problems~\eqref{eq:maxeqsub} and~\eqref{eq:maxeqind} find the typical vertex degrees for any (induced) subgraph and determine the scaling of the number of subgraphs.
+We then investigate a special class of subgraphs, where the optimal contribution to~\eqref{eq:maxeqsub} or~\eqref{eq:maxeqind} is $S_3=V_H$, i.e., (induced) subgraphs where all typical vertex degrees are proportional to $\sqrt{n}$.
 For this class, which contains for instance cliques of all sizes, we present sharp asymptotics.